 Power BI Service

-Power BI is a cloud service platform that allows users to create interactive dashboards and share the developed reports.
+Microsoft Power BI is a cloud service platform that allows users to create interactive dashboards and share the developed reports.
 It supports light report editing and has a prime focus on the collaboration of teams and organizations.
 Most of the features of the Power BI desktop are supported in Power BI services too.
-Power BI service lets users share their reports and dashboards among other users who can access these reports and dashboards using a web browser or mobile apps for Windows, Android, and Apple.
+Power BI service tools, lets users share their own reports and among other users who can access these reports and Power BI dashboard using a Power BI website or Power BI mobile apps for Windows, Android, and Apple.

 Power BI service has below extensive features to explore:

-- Share reports and dashboards with other users.
+- Share dashboards and reports with other Power BI users.

-- Users can subscribe and set alerts on reports and dashboards.
+- Users can subscribe and set alerts on reports and Power BI dashboard.

 - Setup permissions – who can view and edit your reports.